 Ashwagandha Benefits may include:

-- Support healthy stress levels
+- May help support healthy stress levels*

-- Promote energy and focus
+- May help promote energy and focus*

-- Support cognitive function
+- May help support cognitive function*

-- Promote restful sleep
+- May help promote restful sleep*

 What is Ashwagandha Used For?

 Ashwagandha is also classified as an Adaptogen.
 Adaptogens are substances that are able to reduce the effects of stressors.
 In Ayurvedic practices, Ashwagandha root benefits have the ability to support immune health, healthy stress levels, and skin health.
 Ayurvedic practices are based on the belief that the things we consume are used as fuel to create and maintain our cells and organs.
 It’s also considered a Rasayana, a term referring to the highest tier of Ayurvedic herbs that promote vitality, longevity, and happiness.
 Ashwagandha is traditionally used as a tonic for hormonal function, sleep quality, memory and relaxation.